-Make Topping: Place brown sugar, white sugar, cinnamon and nutmeg in a bowl and stir to combine.
-Cut cold butter into small chunks and add to the bowl.
-Use a pastry cutter or your hands to combine the mixture until crumbly.
-Cover and refrigerate until morning.
+Make Topping: Stir together brown sugar, white sugar, cinnamon, and nutmeg.
+Cut cold butter into chunks then add to the bowl.
+Use a pastry cutter or your hands to combine until crumbly.
+Refrigerate overnight.

 Make Ahead and Freezing Instructions:

-To Freeze: Baked french toast can be frozen before baking.
-Cover very well with plastic wrap and tinfoil and store in the freezer for up to 2 months.
-Thaw overnight in the fridge then sprinkle on the topping and bake.
+To Freeze: Cover assembled casserole tightly with plastic wrap and aluminum foil and freeze for up to 2 months.
+Thaw overnight in the refrigerator before baking.

 Follow me for more great recipes